Xubuntu/wiki.xubuntu.org/content/qa/testing.md

 page.

-If in doubt it is perhaps best to start with exploratory testing with Xubuntu installed as your main OS, or as \'dual boot\' option alongside your existing OS.
+If in doubt it is perhaps best to start with exploratory testing with Xubuntu installed as your main OS, or as 'dual boot' option alongside your existing OS.

-## 1. \'Exploratory\' Testing
+## 1. 'Exploratory' Testing

 This type of testing holds the greatest value for the Xubuntu Development Team.
 The way to find bugs in applications is for you to use